 The evidence heard at public hearings will help the Royal Commission make independent, unbiased findings to inform our recommendations to the Government.

 COVID-19 protocols under traffic light settings

 The health and safety of our survivors and the public is our utmost priority.
 To ensure we keep everyone at public hearings safe, and to provide more certainty around hearing dates, everyone who attends a public hearing in person must be fully vaccinated.
-You will need to present proof of vaccination on arrival at a hearing in the form of the vaccine pass, a printed copy of My COVID Record or a letter from the Ministry of Health.
+You will need to present proof of vaccination on arrival at a hearing in the form of the My Vaccine Pass.

 At all traffic light settings public hearings will run as scheduled.
 Members of the public can attend in person at green and orange settings, but not at red.